wu-json/blossom/docs/design/2025-12-20-recently-translated-videos.md

 1. User navigates to the YouTube tab with no video loaded
 2. At the top, the blossom header bar with the URL input field
 3. Below the input, an infinite scroll grid of recently translated video thumbnails
-4. Each thumbnail shows the video title, thumbnail from the first translated frame, and translation count
+4. Each thumbnail shows the video title, thumbnail from the most recent translation, and translation count
-5. Clicking a video navigates to `/youtube?v={videoId}` to load that video
+5. Clicking a video navigates to `/youtube?v={videoId}&t={timestamp}` and jumps to the most recent translation timestamp
 6. Scrolling down loads more videos (paginated)

 ## UI Layout